Ascochyta blight of chickpea

 Treat all seed with a seed dressing registered for ascochyta blight control.

-Choose a paddock at least 500 metres from last year's chickpea crop.
+Choose a paddock at least 500m from last year's chickpea crop.

 Follow the recommended sowing rates for your district.
 Remember that sowing rates may vary between varieties.